 - Irritability and Mood Swings

-There are several ways sleep apnea can be treated.
+There are several ways we can treat sleep apnea.
 Many patients use CPAP machines that force air into the lungs even when the muscles are relaxed.
-Dentists create custom mouthguards that fit comfortably in the mouth during sleep and help keep the airway open, so even when the muscles relax, air is still able to move in and out.
-Mouthguards are more convenient and cost-effective than CPAP machines, they are very easy to travel with, and patients typically have an easier time getting used to them and using them regularly.
+Dentists create custom mouthguards that fit comfortably in the mouth during sleep and help keep the airway open.
+Even when the muscles relax, the air can still move in and out with the mouthguard.
+Mouthguards or oral appliances are more convenient and cost-effective than CPAP machines.
+Oral appliances are easy to travel with, and patients typically have an easier time getting used to them and using them regularly.